Urby Emanuelson: AC Milan

 On 23 January 2011, Italian Serie A club AC Milan announced the signing of Emanuelson on a three-and-a-half-year contract for a transfer fee of around €1.7 million.
 After the 2010–11 season, the fee increased by €750,000, making a total fee of around €2.5 million.

 Emanuelson made his debut for the club on 26 January 2011 in a Coppa Italia match against Sampdoria, providing an assist for Alexandre Pato.
 Milan won the match 2–1.
 He played his first game in Serie A after entering as a substitute against Catania.
 However, Emanuelson found himself in and out of the starting line–up, as his mostly playing time came from the substitute bench.
 Emanuelson scored his first goal for Milan in a Coppa Italia match against Palermo, the equaliser in a 2–2 draw.
 He helped Milan win their first Scudetto in seven years at the end of the season, acting mostly as a substitute.
 Emanuelson went on to make eleven appearances and scoring once in all competitions.

 At the start of the 2011–12 season, Emanuelson played eight minutes after coming on as a substitute, against Inter Milan and helped AC Milan win the 2011 Supercoppa Italiana by beating them 2–1.
 Since then, he continued to become a first team regular for the club, playing in different midfield positions.
 Emanuelson then set up AC Milan's only goal of the game, in a 1–0 win against Cesena on 24 September 2011.
 He then helped AC Milan qualify for the UEFA Champions League knockout stage after drawing 2–2 against Viktoria Plzeň.
-Emanuelson then played in both legs against Arsenal and helped the club qualify for the next round by winning 4–3 on aggragate.
+Emanuelson then played in both legs against Arsenal and helped the club qualify for the next round by winning 4–3 on aggregate.
 He then scored his first Serie A goal for Milan in an away match against Cesena on 19 February 2012.
 He scored his second Serie A goal for Milan in an away game against Parma on 17 March 2012.
 Emanuelson started in every match until he suffered an injury that saw him sidelined for the rest of the 2011–12 season.
 In his first season at the club, Emanuelson made forty–two appearances and scoring two times in all competitions.